 - Must be planning to live in the property as your main place of residence.

-- Can withdraw money for a deposit, with any balance to be used at settlement, if the sale and purchase agreement is conditional.
 If your sale and purchase agreement is unconditional, you can use the money for settlement.

 For full details, see Withdrawing money for your first home.